solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 # Basic concepts

-In chapter 1 and 2 you've learned how to write a very simple collector.
+In [Chapter 1](/tutorial/01-simple/README.md) and [Chapter 2](/tutorial/02-testing/README.md) you've learned how to write and validate a simple collector.
 Now we will introduce some more advanced concepts that version 2 of plugin-lib-go introduced to help developer build their plugins easier and faster.

 ## Tasks